Florida

 - whether the document is a New York official record, county/city record, court record, school record, notarized document, business record, or signer-created private document

-- whether county clerk, city, school, court, or other prerequisite authentication is needed before apostille
+- whether county clerk, city, school, court, Letter of Exemplification, or other prerequisite authentication is needed before apostille

 - whether the original or a certified copy must move physically